 As such, Caltech has designed its dining experience to provide students with an opportunity to enjoy meals together.
 Whether in their residences or in one of the other cafes or the marketplace on campus — students, faculty, and staff can dine together.

-Breakfast, lunch, and dinner are served at Chandler Café, the Red Door Marketplace and in the residences' Open Kitchen.
+Breakfast, lunch, and dinner are served at The Lee F. Browne Dining Hall (formerly the Harry Chandler Dining Hall), Red Door Marketplace and in the residences' Open Kitchen.
 On weekends, these locations are still open for breakfast and lunch, and for dinner, students are encouraged to explore the offerings of Pasadena or their own culinary skills in residential kitchens.
-On the northwest corner of campus, the Café at Broad, also serves up breakfast and lunch, Monday through Friday.
+On the northwest corner of campus, Broad Café, also serves up breakfast and lunch, Monday through Friday.
 This mixture of locations provides students with the broadest of flexibility in choice of dining options, as well as timing to best meet individuals' academic and extracurricular activity schedules.

 Caltech Food Facts

-- An eclectic mix of high-quality food is available for lunch every weekday at Chandler Café.
+- An eclectic mix of high-quality food is available for lunch every weekday at The Lee F. Browne Dining Hall.

 - Student residence kitchens remain open between meals so that students can get sandwiches, drinks, ice cream, salads, cereal, or other snacks.